top of page

 Milei’s original plan for inflation control was dollarisation of the economy and abolition of the central bank.
 That plan has now been replaced with one which envisages “endogenous dollarisation”: restricting the supply of pesos (which would become a “museum piece”) and thereby encouraging a shift to the dollar.
 The peso was pegged to the dollar for more than ten years (from April 1991 to January 2002) before that peg was abandoned, with dollar bank loans and deposits forcibly converted into pesos.
 That suggests only full dollarisation would eliminate currency risk.
 But there is no guarantee that such a move, if taken, would be permanent.
 Zimbabwe, for example, reintroduced its domestic currency after ten years of dollarisation.
 Dollarisation may not last.

 In order to improve growth prospects Milei plans to roll back the size of the state.
-Initial results have been encouraging, with the government budget likely to be balanced this year.
-Initially, as is typically the case with such reforms, there has been an adverse impact on growth.
-GDP is expected to decline by 3.5% in 2024 according to the IMF’s October 2024 forecast.
-This follows a long period of decline relative to other Latin American economies and the rest of the world.
+Initially, as is typically the case with such reforms, there was an adverse impact on growth.
+GDP decline by 1.7% in 2024.
+This followed a long period of decline relative to other Latin American economies and the rest of the world.

 The World bank in its 2024 report https://tinyurl.com/yjrm27bj commented that the country was the seventh wealthiest nation in the world in 1918.
 Economic success was driven by an open economy and progressive immigration policies.
 Weakening economic performance in the last century caused its income to fall below high-income country levels, resulting in Argentina being demoted to middle income status in the 1960s.
 Persistent economic instability and inefficient policies have hindered development, with the country’s annual GDP growth rate averaging only 1.8% over the past half century, well below the Latin American average of 3.2%.